wajuayaan-ui/cvcraft/README.md

 ```
 Then open `http://localhost:3001` instead.

-**"Upstream request failed" in the terminal**
+**Gemini error in the terminal**
-Usually means the API key is invalid, expired, or has no remaining
+Usually means the API key is invalid, or you've hit the free tier's
-credit.
-Check console.anthropic.com → Billing.
+per-minute request limit (15 requests/minute on the free tier).
+Wait a
+minute and try again, or check aistudio.google.com for your usage.

 ## While you're developing